iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 ### Implementing creep logic
 I will be implementing the creep spread feature in a single MonoBehaviour class, but I will divide it into separate functions during the explanation.
 So first, let's start with our fields (variables that will adjust creep spread behaviour) that will be serialized in the Unity editor.

 Let's call the class ``CorrupterBuilding``; yes, I failed to come up with a better name.
+One thing to mention is that this class will be included as a component in the building prefab that we are using.

 We are starting by declaring a range float that specifies how far the creep will spread.
 ```cs